Todd Haynes is a lot of things: a Portlander, a consummate filmmaker, one of the great chroniclers of Julianne Moore. He’s also a bit of a rock nerd.

 Easy enough, until you consider that three of the band’s five original members are dead, and Doug Yule, who came aboard in 1968, declined requests for an interview. (“I understand how much this singular chapter in somebody’s life, however important it was, can burn them out or make them feel like they’ve said their piece and they don’t need to keep returning to it,” Haynes acknowledges. “[But] I really really wanted him to be a part of it.”)

 Turns out, though, plenty of other people were there.
-In addition to Cale and the band’s drummer, Maureen Tucker, a jaw-dropping cast of characters pass in front of Haynes’s camera: Lou Reed’s sister, Merrill Reed Weiner; Warhol confidants like Mary Woronov and Amy Taubin; John Waters; experimental musician La Monte Young; Modern Lovers front man Jonathan Richman; and many more.
+In addition to Cale and the band’s drummer, Maureen Tucker, an impressive cast of characters pass in front of Haynes’s camera: Lou Reed’s sister, Merrill Reed Weiner; Warhol confidants like Mary Woronov and Amy Taubin; John Waters; experimental musician La Monte Young; Modern Lovers front man Jonathan Richman.
 Haynes conducted all the interviews in 2018 and handed them to his editor Adam Kurnitz, along with heaps of photographs and archival footage.
 While Haynes went off to shoot 2019’s Dark Waters, Kurnitz “started to lay the foundation of the house that would become the film.”
 Haynes himself (a member of the Hollywood Theatre’s board of directors) later mixed some of the sound at Movie Madness’s miniplex in Portland.

 The finished product, as is customary for Haynes, contains very little handholding.
 Interview subjects are given a name, but no other identifiers until the closing credits.
 Major moments, like the 1968 shooting of Andy Warhol at the hands of writer Valerie Solanas, receive quick, wordless visual nods, and then it’s onto the next beat.
 “What montage can do is always more sophisticated than we give it credit for,” Haynes says.
 “I wanted the audience to fill in the holes themselves and make their own discoveries and feel like these ideas are alive again, because they’re coming through you, and they’re not just being told to us like in a lecture.”